Good: Sharper looking than original Auris. Good quality feel to the interior. Available with HSD hybrid system. Well built.

-Bad: Loses height and ease of entry advantage of 2007-2012 Auris.
-Automatic' is CVT only and some drivers don't like them.
+Bad: Loses height and ease of entry advantage of previous Auris.
+Automatic is CVT only.

-Good: SW version of Brit built 2012 Auris, offering greater versatility with same powertrains.
+Good: Estate version of 2012 Auris, offering greater versatility with same engines.

 Good: Efficient new 1.8 Valvematic petrol engines almost as economical as diesels.
 Excellent Multidrive S CVT.
 Good quality ride.
 Very reliable.